ccorcos/meteor-transitioner/README.md

 An `animation` can be one of three things.

 1. The easiest is to pass a [VelocityJS UI Pack pre-registered effect](http://julian.com/research/velocity/#uiPack) as a string.
 For example, 'transition.swoopIn', 'transition.whirlOut', 'transition.slideLeftIn', etc. [A you can find a demo of these effects in the dropdown of the "Effects: Pre-Registered" section](http://julian.com/research/velocity/#uiPack).
 [You can also check out the source to see how to register your own effects](https://github.com/julianshapiro/velocity/blob/master/velocity.ui.js#L299).
+For example:

+        $.Velocity.RegisterEffect 'transition.pushLeftIn',
+          defaultDuration: 500,
+          calls: [
+            [{translateX: ['0%', '-100%'], translateZ: 0, easing: "ease-in-out", opacity: [1, 1]}]
+          ]

+    Setting `translateZ` enforces GPU usage and the `opacity: [1, 1]` dummy variable [prevents a flash at the beginning of the animation](https://github.com/julianshapiro/velocity/issues/422#issuecomment-74593585).

 2. If you want to pass options like easing or duration, you pass an array of velocity arguements.